mattermost/docs/source/install/desktop-app-install.rst

 - Connect to multiple Mattermost servers from a single interface, and navigate between servers using keyboard shortcuts.
 - Auto-start Mattermost when a user logs into their machine.
 - (Windows) Add Mattermost to Start menu, Taskbar, and System Tray.
-- (Windows/Mac) Deep link to the desktop app via ``mattermost://`` protocol if app is already installed.
+- (Windows/Mac) Deep link to the desktop app via ``mattermost://`` protocol if the app is already installed.
 - (Mac) Add Mattermost to the Dock.
 - (Linux) ``Desktop Entry`` for the application to more easily `integrate into a desktop environment <https://wiki.archlinux.org/index.php/Desktop_entries>`__.

 Below is a list of additional resources:

-- `Guide for configuring your desktop app experience <https://docs.mattermost.com/messaging/managing-desktop-app-options.html>`__
+- `Guide for configuring your desktop app experience <https://docs.mattermost.com/welcome/customize-desktop-app-experience.html>`__
 - `Changelog <https://docs.mattermost.com/install/desktop-app-changelog.html>`__
 - `Source code <https://github.com/mattermost/desktop>`__
 - `Contributor’s guide <https://developers.mattermost.com/contribute/desktop>`__

-You can `download the Mobile Apps directly from our Downloads page <https://mattermost.com/download/#mattermostApps>`__.
+You can `download the desktop apps directly from our Downloads page <https://mattermost.com/download/>`__.
 You may also use the following installation guides for Windows, Mac, and Linux.

 .. include:: ../upgrade/upgrading-to-v60.rst